usnistgov/feasst/html/_sources/dev/README.rst.txt

 --------------------------------------------------------------------------------

 This is the development branch.
 Tested and complete implementation of new features are added here.

 * Code must compile and gtests pass successfully
-* Consider feature compatibility with swig python interface
-* When merging into this branch, use --squash to add the entire feature with a single commit.
+* When merging into this branch, --squash to add the entire feature with a single commit.
+  The feature branch can be saved by the developer as complete_feature_commit for future reference.
-  Alternatively, you could also rebase your private branch.
+  Alternatively, you could rebase your private branch.

 Hotfix branch
 --------------------------------------------------------------------------------

 The hotfix branch is for implementation of bug fixes to the main branch.
-After merging with main and develop, they are deleted.

 Feature branches
 --------------------------------------------------------------------------------

 These branches are for the development of new features.
-These branch names must begin with characters which identify the main developer of the feature (e..g, username/feature) The main developer sets the branch policy.
+These branch names begin with the main developer identity (e..g, username/feature) The main developer sets the branch policy.

 Dead (dead_*) branches